hvoigt/config-nvim/README.md

 ### Editing (Command mode)

-_NOTE: If you select line-wise pasting will also work line-wise_
+_NOTE: If you select line-wise, pasting will also work line-wise_

 - `dd` - Delete a line
 - `.` - Repeat the last action